developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 * **Generate complete SSL certificate** (.pfx format) with both public and private keys

 If the server certificate with public key already exists, skip to the second section _Generate complete SSL Certificate_.
 If the complete SSL certificate already exists, skip to section _Server Installation_. <br><br>
 **Procure server certificate:** Create a private key and generate the CSR.
 Submit the CSR to the CA for signing.
 The server certificate issued should be in .p7b format.
+Watch a video demonstration or follow the steps below:
+<div><iframe width="430" height="290" src="../../../videos/ZDVC_ServerCert-Step1.mp4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </div>
 1. Download and install the SSL toolkit [OpenSSL](https://www.openssl.org/source/) for Windows.
 Follow the instructions stated to download the file based on your Windows configuration.<br>
 2. Add a new "openSSL" environment variable to the Windows system and set the value to the location where openSSL is installed (e.g. "C:\Program Files\OpenSSL-Win64\bin\").<br>
 3. Create a folder named "ServerCert".
 Open the command prompt to this folder path.<br>